 Is It Safe to Travel to Mali in 2026?

 The U.S. State Department advises against all travel to Mali or parts of Mali due to serious safety concerns.
 Key factors: crime, terrorism, kidnapping, civil_unrest, health.

 Mali, officially the Republic of Mali, is a landlocked country in West Africa.
-It is the eighth-largest country in Africa and the 23rd largest country in the world, with an area of over 1,240,192 square kilometres (478,841 sq mi).
+It is the eighth-largest country in Africa and the 23rd largest country in the world, with an area of 1,240,192 square kilometres (478,841 sq mi).

+Is It Safe to Travel to Mali in 2026?